What is the Chaikin Money Flow (CMF)?

-For example, when there is a continuous buying period (when the CMF value is above zero), the trend is considered bullish and indicates that the price will continue to rise with the trend.
-However, when there is a continuous selling pressure (CMF value below zero), it points to a bearish trend and indicates that the price will continue on a downward trend.
+For example, when there is a continuous buying period (when the CMF value is sustained above zero), the trend is considered bullish and indicates that price will continue to rise with the trend.
+When there is continuous selling pressure (CMF value below zero), this points to a bearish trend, indicating price will continue downward.

 Crosses can be observed on the chart when the Chaikin Money Flow intersects the zero line either from above or below.
-The crosses may be an indication of a possible trend reversal or strong trends when the readings are strong (e.g., +0.25/-0.25).
+The crosses may be an indication of a possible trend reversal.

 Shortcomings of Chaikin Money Flow